Close Reading Strategies Across the Grades

 Limited Background Knowledge

 When practicing close reading exercises, avoid any prereading discussions on the passage.
-The goal is to have your students approach the piece with limited background.
+The goal is to have your students approach the piece with a limited background.
 Frontloading takes away much of the work expected from your students.
 Through the repeated reading, your students can begin to fill in the background information from their own experiences.

 As the name implies, questions should not be so general that they can be answered without ever reading the text.
 Students need to rely on the text for their answers, rather than general background knowledge.
 Students should approach each reading and repeated reading with a specific purpose or question in mind, which will cause them to read more deeply each time.

 Ensure that you are including questions that represent all of the ELA standards.
-They should have to revisit the text to find evidence of the author’s message, characters’ feelings, use of language, text structure, or point of view.
+They should have to revisit the text to find evidence of the author’s message, the characters’ feelings, use of language, text structure, or point of view.

 This is often referred to as “reading with a pencil,” as students are encouraged to circle, underline, and write notes as they read through a passage.
 They can highlight words they are unsure of, identify patterns in the story, or call out points that back-up their ideas.
 Annotations can also be helpful when students need to develop written responses to questions.